 Coffee is not only one of the world’s most popular beverages, it’s also a commodity traded on Wall Street.
 But while professional traders buy and sell Arabica or Robusta beans, consumers can choose from hundreds of coffee types, some of which are created in fascinating ways.

-Like other fine delicacies such as wine and chocolate, coffee is a diverse compound with a wide range of qualities.
-Some of these qualities are linked to the region, the coffee was grown.
-And others are related to processing and brewing methods used.
+Like other fine delicacies such as wine and chocolate, coffee is a diverse compound with a wide range of parameters.
+Some of these parameters are linked to the region where the coffee was grown and others are related to the processing and brewing style used.

 Many of coffee’s distinctive qualities are perceived subjectively, though, and so different people appreciate different coffees in their own way.
 Just as some people can drink the house table wine and enjoy milk chocolate, others drink only the finest vintages and consume only the darkest chocolates.
 Some with refined palates for the many distinctions of coffee are willing to pay handsomely for the coffee that fits their tastes perfectly.

 So, as to the question of whether the most expensive coffee varieties are worth it, the answer is that they are to the people who care about the qualities that distinguish one coffee from another.
 This, of course, raises the next question of what those qualities are, exactly, and how they contribute to a coffee’s overall quality.
 After briefly but thoroughly exploring this question, this article will proceed to list some of the most expensive coffee varieties in the world, including a bit about their backgrounds and the qualities that make them so prized.